Objectoop/SAP_SMB_HACKATHON_2019/README.md

 # SAP_SMB_HACKATHON_2019
-This project was developed during sap hackathon session at Bangkok, Thailand
+This project was developed during sap hackathon session at Bangkok, Thailand and got into top 3 finalist.

 By the way, This project was just proof of concept how to integrated amazon alexa with SAP Business Bydesign.